t-aggelos/tokiponedo/README.md

 - `e kameru pona!` = 'welcome!'
 - `jari pona` = literally `good day`.
 It means hello.
 - `A sama B` = `A is like B`, where A is the context.
 Here sama functions as an **adjective** rather than noun.
 And the sentence most accurately translates to: `me-like B`.

-### Chaining verbs - Expressing a Wish or Desire
-Like we saw in particles, chaining verbs is done using `wi`.
-Think of
-- `taneru wi taweru`  = "originate (to) move."

-As meaning roughly after `taneru` the `wi` becomes to mean something like "*in order to*" taweru.
-Therefore that(`taneru wi taweru`) could be interperted as "originate to move to".
-Again, the usage of this must be **highly dependent** on the meaning of the verbs.
-Well that didn't really make a lot of sense.. "to originate to move" is nonsensical after all.
-So, let's look at another example.
-Let's attempt to link *to try to*(`paweru`) with *move*(`taweru`), which together would mean "try to move to".
-For example,
-- `mi wa wiweru wi paweru wi taweru tawa sina` = "I want to try to move towards you".

-This sentence makes a lot more sense and conveys the meaning.
-Regarding meaning, the aforementioned example literally translates to:  me want (to) try/attempt/struggle (to) move to (towards) you.
-Here, `wiweru` is used in conjuction with `taweru` to mean "want, in order/to, move".
-This usage of `wiweru` is analogous to what the optative mood is in other languages, with the exception that there are no true moods here -- but a combination of actions describes the action in detail.

 ## Enumeration & Counting
 #### It is important to remember, that this language **uses** base 12.
 So, to properly count in this language, you must know base 12.
 ## Cardinal numbers --- "How many?"